Ya-Foo/MUN-register/documents/USERGUIDE.md

 ## Installations

+1. [Download](https://github.com/Ya-Foo/MUN-register/archive/refs/heads/main.zip) this repository as a .zip file.
+If the link does not work, click the green button which says **<> Code** on the top-right, then click **Download ZIP**.
+2. Unzip the file to an appropriatedly named folder.
+3. Choose the method through which you want to install your app, then find and follow the appropriate guide below

 ### Manual

 1. Install Python through this [link](https://www.python.org/downloads/).
-2. [Download](https://github.com/Ya-Foo/MUN-register/archive/refs/heads/main.zip) this repository as a .zip file.
-If the link does not work, click the green button which says **<> Code** on the top-right, then click **Download ZIP**.
-3. Install library dependencies.
+2. Install library dependencies.

     ```powershell
     python -m pip install -r requirements.txt
     ```

-4. Change to project directory then create a sub-directory for authentication details.
+3. Change to project directory then create a sub-directory for authentication details.

     ```shell
     cd MUN-register